V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 Or print your own.
 No supports needed, keep the default orientation.
 PLA is recommended for ultimate rigidity, other filaments With great rigidity and added heat resistance are PET-GF/CF and PC-GF/CF.  You will need about 2.7kg of filament for a full set with tool mount and a board box.

 3 walls rectilinear or cubic infill for most parts.
-Thicker layers since these are large parts, no more than 80% nozzle diameter to layer thickness ratio to keep steep walls working.
+Thicker layers, since these are large parts, no more than 80% nozzle diameter to layer thickness ratio to keep steep walls working.

 !!! info

-    Printer Skew calibration is highly reccomended, [Vector3D](https://vector3d.shop/products/calilantern-calibration){:target="balnk"}, makes a wonderful tool.
+    Printer Skew calibration is highly recommended, [Vector3D](https://vector3d.shop/products/calilantern-calibration){:target="balnk"}, makes a wonderful tool.
 Skew calibration is enough size calibration should not be needed.

 !!! warning
     Cura based slicers seem to work a little different.
-Make sure the parts are aligned on your bad as they apprear in the Printables thumbnails.
+Make sure the parts are aligned on your bad as they appear in the Printables thumbnails.
 Bridging also seems to be a bit of an issue for some of the internal overhangs.
 It is best to check the "Dust Skirt" and "YZ_Plate" internal features after slicing to be certain the bridges are bridging the short way, not the long way.
     Repetier\PrusaSlicer based slicers have been tested to work as expected.